Instrument OpenClaw

 - missed heartbeats by day

-The key design rule is that event names are the schema.
-Once you choose a stable event name, reuse it everywhere.
+The key design rule is that event definitions are keyed by agent + event.
+Once you choose a stable producer and event name, reuse that pair everywhere.

 Last updated on